Pulsation Dampeners or Snubbers

 How Pulsation Dampeners Work

 Pulsation dampeners act as shock absorbers filled with compressed gas and process fluid, separated by a flexible bladder or diaphragm.
-They effectively smooth out pressure spikes and fluctuations caused by the reciprocating action of the pump.
+They effectively smooth out pressure spikes and fluctuations caused by the pump’s reciprocating action.

 Vulnerable Components